OPUSLab/HeisenbergMachines/README.md

 # Heisenberg machines with programmable spin-circuits (SPICE codes)

-This *GitHub repository* provides the code used in "**Programmable spin-circuits for the classical Heisenberg model**" for emulating the classical Heisenberg model using spintronics.
+This *GitHub repository* provides the code used in "**Heisenberg machines with programmable spin-circuits**" for emulating the classical Heisenberg model using spintronics.
 Simulation files are provided for an example of a 2-LBM system.
 For more details and source codes, also visit: https://nanohub.org/groups/spintronics

 See the link for the arXiv paper: https://arxiv.org/abs/2312.01477.pdf